Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 #### Implementation of Binary Search Trees

 To create a binary search tree, we need a linked list with 2 pointers per node.
-The idea is that there is left subtree and right subtree and the node is labelled with a key.
-I will implement the following operations on the binary search tree: Searching, Traversal and Insertion.
+The idea is that there is a left subtree and right subtree and the node is labeled with a key.
+I will implement the following operations on the binary search tree: Searching, Traversal, and Insertion.

 The nodes of the tree have 1. left pointer 2. right pointer 3. optional parent pointer 4. data field, where we store values inserted.
-All the code and tests to this implementation can be found here on [github](https://github.com/Lumexralph/go-datastructures-algorithms/tree/master/dataStructures/binarySearchTree).
+All the code and tests for this implementation can be found here on [github](https://github.com/Lumexralph/go-datastructures-algorithms/tree/master/dataStructures/binarySearchTree).

-To create a binary search tree, you will need to have a `root` where everything builds from, it can be empty or it can consist of a node together with 2 binary search trees called left and right subtrees which consists of nodes, a node (tree) which is the smallest unit and foundation of a binary search tree as shown below:
+To create a binary search tree, you will need to have a `root` where everything builds from, it can be empty or it can consist of a node together with 2 binary search trees called left and right subtrees which consist of nodes, a node (tree) which is the smallest unit and foundation of a binary search tree as shown below:

 ```go
     // Tree is the basic structure or node in a binary search tree.